How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 Every Huawei screenshot lands in Gallery > Albums > Screenshots.
 Open the image and tap Edit for the built-in tools, which include crop, rotate, mark-up pen, mosaic blur, and text overlay.
 The mosaic tool is useful for hiding usernames or account numbers before you share.

 Tap the preview thumbnail to share.
 The system Share sheet opens with the image attached so you can send it to WhatsApp, Messages, or any installed app.
-We measured the thumbnail timeout at roughly three seconds in our May 2026 test, so act quickly or the image stays in the Gallery instead, where you’ll need an extra two taps to reach the share dialog from the album view.
+The thumbnail times out after roughly three seconds, so act quickly or the image stays in the Gallery instead, where you’ll need an extra two taps to reach the share dialog from the album view.

 Our guide to screen mirroring on Huawei walks through the same connection stack for live screen casting, and how to screenshot on Alcatel covers the USB path with identical MTP drivers on Windows.